IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-6.md

 >>> sc = rest.StreamsConnection(username="streamsadmin", password="passw0rd")
 ```

 By default, the `StreamsConnection` connects to a local streams install.
 Users who are connecting to the Streaming Analytics service on Bluemix, should instead instantiate a subclass of `StreamsConnection` called `StreamingAnalyticsConnection`.
-Instead of a username and password, the constructor arguments should the path to a `vcap` file, and the name of the Streaming Analytics service:
+Instead of a username and password, the constructor arguments should include the path to a `vcap` file, and the name of the Streaming Analytics service:

 ```
 >>> from streamsx import rest